 There are many ways for Android device users to back up and restore SMS Messages on Android devices.
-In this post will some of the best among them from the built-in features Google Play Services offer to third-party apps like SMS Backup & Restore (Android app), or dr.fone (Desktop app).
-The latter can even help you recover delete text messages that are not backed up.
+This post will some of the best among them, from the built-in features Google Play Services offers to third-party apps like SMS Backup & Restore (Android app) or dr.fone (Desktop app).
+The latter can even help you recover deleted text messages that are not backed up.

-Google’s backup services are usually enough for most users, but if you need to a more custom solution, a third-party app might be better for you.
-Kee in mind that this is a case where there is no ideal solution, because at the end of the day, there isn’t infinite space.
+Google's backup services are usually enough for most users, but a third-party app might be better for you if you need a more custom solution.
+Kee in mind that this is a case where there is no ideal solution because, at the end of the day, there isn't infinite space.

-So, let’s see what you can do to either recover delete messages or move SMS data to a new Android phone.
+So, let's see what you can do to recover deleted messages or move SMS data to a new Android phone.

 How to Automatically Backup and Restore Text Messages on Google Drive

-First of all, this is the most straightforward backup and restore case for Android smartphones, as users have to sign up with a Google account to take full advantage of Google Play Services.
-This solution is not restricted to SMSs as you can store all your personal data into your Google account and recover them at will.
+First, this is the most straightforward backup and restore case for Android smartphones, as users must sign up with a Google account to take full advantage of Google Play Services.
+This solution is not restricted to SMSs, as you can store all your personal data in your Google account and recover them at will.

-Once again, this shouldn’t be an issue for most users, unless you really send an incredibly amount of text messages on a daily basis.
+Once again, this shouldn't be an issue for most users unless you send countless text messages daily.

-Backing up your data on Google Drive is a really simple process.
+Backing up your data on Google Drive is a straightforward process.
 All you have to do is the following:

 - Go to your phone's Settings.